GerritCodeReview/apps_analytics-etl/README.md

 - Top#10 users of receive-pack

 and many others questions related to the usage of Gerrit.
-Relational database can be use as an alternative storage to ElasticSearch.

 Job can be launched, for example, with the following parameters: